mandarvaze/mandarvaze-blog-src/content/post/scavengers.md

 them can just "fly"

-Me : Scavengers (*stressed sk sound when pronouncing*) are those animals who do not hunt, but each leftovers when other carnivores are done eating.
+Me : Scavengers (*stressed sk sound when pronouncing*) are those animals who do not hunt, but eat leftovers when other carnivores are done eating.

 ..